liboyang0112/TRExFitter/README.md

 This package provides a framework to perform profile likelihood fits.
 In addition to that, many convenient features are available.
 TRExFitter was previously also known as TtHFitter.
 Here are a few important references to make use of:

+* [TRExFitter website](https://trexfitter-docs.web.cern.ch/) collects information in a convenient format and is currently being expanded
 * [TRExFitter twiki page](https://twiki.cern.ch/twiki/bin/view/AtlasProtected/TtHFitter) for additional documentation and many references to further details
 * [TRExFitter JIRA](https://its.cern.ch/jira/projects/TTHFITTER/summary>) (sign up to the mailing list in case you cannot access the JIRA)
 * TRExFitter mailing list: [atlas-phys-stat-tthfitter](https://e-groups.cern.ch/e-groups/EgroupsSubscription.do?egroupName=atlas-phys-stat-tthfitter)